When it comes to ease and portability, container gardening is about as good as it gets.

 That takes some trial and error to get used to, and not every container is easily liftable.

-Instead you can simply press your finger into the soil to a depth of the second knuckle.
+Simply press your finger into the soil to a depth of the second knuckle.
 If that’s moist, the plant is alright, but if it’s dry it’s watering time.

 Most of the time I water my plants in two passes.